 With the rise in popularity of concrete in interior design, this surface has a natural place in an eclectic palette.
 And Concreate’s combination wood floor panel lends itself really well to this theme as wood and concrete surfaces can combine with seamless transitions to deliver mixed surfaces with graceful style.

 To start planning how to introduce versatile Concreate into your interior project why not order free samples.
-The panels are available in three colour tones, Mineral White, Natural Grey and Dark Grey – giving you flexibility to choose the ideal contrast for your space – as well as Concreate Smoke White Oak panels allowing wood and concrete floors to blend seamlessly.
+The panels are available in various colour tones including, Mineral White, Natural Grey – giving you flexibility to choose the ideal contrast for your space – as well as Concreate Smoke White Oak panels allowing wood and concrete floors to blend seamlessly.